Find out how we process your personal information, the systems we use to gather data, how we hold and share information, and more.

-We may process your personal information for our legitimate business purposes (or those of our group companies), such as:
+We may process your personal information for our legitimate business purposes, such as:

 - Delivery of services

-- To enhance, modify, personalize or otherwise improve our services for the benefit of our customers including reporting on usage trends
+- To enhance, modify, personalise or otherwise improve our services for the benefit of our customers including reporting on usage trends

 - To enhance the security of our network and information systems